timdeputter/FitEx/README.md

 ## Installation

-Add rendezvous as a dependency in your mix.exs file:
+Add FitEx as a dependency in your mix.exs file:

 ```elixir
   defp deps do